To prepare the organic compound Dibenzal acetone from benzaldehyde and acetone in the presence of sodium hydroxide.

 - Ethanol and acetone should be kept away from the flame.

-3. Why to loose the cork on the mouth of the flask during heating?
+Why to lose the cork on the mouth of the flask during heating?